eramireztorres/hs_torch_optimizer/README.md

   Path to a `.joblib` file containing training and test data.
 The file should include a dictionary with keys like `'X_train'`, `'y_train'`, `'X_test'`, and `'y_test'`.
 These should be NumPy arrays representing the feature and target datasets for model training and evaluation.

 - **`--history-file-path HISTORY_FILE_PATH`, `-hfp HISTORY_FILE_PATH`**:
-  Path to the `.joblib` file where the model history will be saved.
+    Path to the `.txt`  or `.joblib`  file where the model history will be saved.
 The history includes models, their hyperparameters, and performance metrics for each iteration.
 Default is `'model_history.joblib'`.

 - **`--model MODEL`, `-m MODEL`**:
   The name of the LLM model to use for generating suggestions and improvements for models and hyperparameters.
-Defaults to `'gpt-4o-mini'`.
+Defaults to `'meta-llama/llama-3.1-405b-instruct:free'`.

 - **`--iterations ITERATIONS`, `-i ITERATIONS`**:
   The number of iterations to run.
 Each iteration involves training a model, evaluating its performance, and generating improvements.
 Default is `5`.